Images of Burma

 Day 2 - Yangon (Rangoon) - local train and Shwedagon

-Morning departure for a fascinating and unusual train journey on the Rangoon circular line.
-The (very) slow local train completes a loop through the suburbs and outlying villages providing an original and behind the scenes view of local life and Rangoon city – a great introduction to Burma.
-After lunch, we’ll take a stroll through the picturesque Kandawgyi Lake Gardens before a sunset visit to the incredible Shwedagon Temple, Burma’s most sacred and certainly one of it’s most awe inspiring sights.
+Morning departure for an unusual train journey on the Rangoon circular line.
+The local train completes a leisurely loop through the suburbs and outlying villages providing a behind the scenes view of everyday city life.
+After lunch, we’ll take a stroll through the picturesque Kandawgyi Lake Gardens before a sunset visit to the incredible Shwedagon Temple, Burma’s most sacred and certainly one of its most awe-inspiring sights.